 There’s an all-too-common misconception about California’s lemon law – that it applies only to cars.
 Some residents of the Golden State think that if they purchased a motorcycle with defects, then they’re simply out of luck.
 That isn’t true.
 The California lemon law applies to motorcycles, too.
 Rest assured, a motorcycle lemon law lawyer can fight for a legal remedy.

 California’s lemon law, officially known as the Song-Beverly Consumer Warranty Act, applies to the purchase or lease of “consumer goods.”
-In § 1791(a) of the law, the statute defines consumer goods as “any new product or part thereof that is used, bought, or leased for use primarily for personal, family, or household purposes, except for clothing and consumables.”.
+In § 1791(a) of the law, the statute defines consumer goods as “any new product or part thereof that is used, bought, or leased for use primarily for personal, family, or household purposes, except for clothing and consumables.”
+If you believe you’ve been injured due to a defective consumer product, consult with a personal injury lawyer for legal guidance.”.

 Just as the California Lemon Law doesn’t cover all cars, it similarly doesn’t cover all motorcycles.
 To be covered, a motorcycle owner must meet the following requirements: